dgerabagi/data-curation-environment/prompt.md

     3. It must create and execute a streaming `fetch` request to the configured LLM endpoint.
     4. It must be able to process the resulting Server-Sent Events (SSE) stream and send granular progress updates back to the client using a dedicated IPC channel (e.g., `UpdateSingleGenerationProgress`) to avoid disrupting the state of other, non-regenerating responses.
     5. Upon completion, it must persist the final, complete response and its metrics via the `HistoryService`.

+---

+### Case Study 001: "Stop Generation" Does Not Cancel vLLM Request

+-   **Artifacts Affected:** `A90.
+AI Ascent - server.ts (Reference).md`
+-   **Cycles Observed:** C70, C75, C99
+-   **Symptom:** Clicking the "Stop" button in the response generation UI correctly closes the connection from the DCE extension, but the vLLM server continues to process the request, consuming GPU resources unnecessarily.
+-   **Root Cause Analysis (RCA):** The architecture involves the DCE extension making a request to a proxy server, which in turn makes a request to the vLLM server.
+The `AbortController` in the DCE extension's `llm.service.ts` only aborts the initial request (DCE -> Proxy).
+The proxy server did not have logic to detect this client-side disconnection and propagate the cancellation to its own downstream request (Proxy -> vLLM).
+The Express.js response object (`res`) emits a `'close'` event when the client disconnects, which can be used to trigger this cancellation.
+-   **Codified Solution & Best Practice:**
+    1. When proxying streaming requests, always propagate client cancellation.
+    2. In the Express.js route handler for the proxy, create a new `AbortController` for the downstream `fetch` request.
+    3. Pass the controller's `signal` to the `fetch` options.
+    4. Register an event listener on the client response object: `res.on('close', () => { controller.abort(); });`.
+This ensures that if the client hangs up, the server immediately aborts the expensive downstream operation, freeing up resources.
 </file_artifact>